UE4SS/UE4SS/Guides/FullInstallationGuide.md

 ## Last but not least...

-The prefered way to install UE4SS is method #1 because it will allow you to collect all your UE4SS related stuff in the same place for easy access and it will also allow you to use the same dll for all games.
+The preferred way to install UE4SS is method #1 because it will allow you to collect all your UE4SS related stuff in the same place for easy access and it will also allow you to use the same dll for all games.

 If you keep a copy of `UE4SS-settings.ini` inside the `root directory` then this file will act as a default for all the games that don't have a `working directory` as long as you still point your injector to the `root directory`.
 This way you can use method #2 for most of your games and at the same time you can use method #1 for other games if method #2 is problematic for you.